 You may complete the program part-time or full-time.
 Most students earn their M.P.A. degree in two to three years while taking classes only in the evening.
 See the M.P.A.
 Program Handbook (PDF) for details on courses and degree requirements.

-Please contact the program coordinator for the public affairs department, with questions regarding the public affairs and MPA programs:
+Please contact the program assistant with questions regarding the public affairs and MPA programs: